Indonesian or Bahasa Indonesia is the Language of 43 million native speakers and over 150 million second-language speakers.

 Here’s an article I’ve written on the subject of remembering foreign words.

 So how should you go about learning Indonesian words?
 Some words will naturally stick without you doing anything.
 When learning a foreign language, however, you’ll always have those few words that you keep forgetting no matter how often you look them up.
-These are the words you need to create more elaborate connections to in your brain.
+These are the words you need to create more elaborate connections to, in your brain.

 For the Indonesian word for “house” (rumah), the most immediate association for me is that the word sounds like “room”.
 One would think that this would be confusing.
 You’d think that the word meant “room” rather than “house”, but this hasn’t been a problem for me personally.

 It also sounds a little like “roomba” which is either a dance or a vacuum cleaner.
 Maybe you think that associations that relate to another meaning than the actual translation of the word are unhelpful.
-What has vacuum cleaners, a dance, or the word for “room” got to do with the word “house”?
+What do vacuum cleaners, a dance, or the word for “room” got to do with the word “house”?

-Well in reality, I’ve found that this doesn’t matter.
+Well, in reality, I’ve found that this doesn’t matter.
 You don’t need your associations to spell out what the words mean.
 What you’re actually doing is making the word “rumah” stand out in your mind.
 It’s the word that sounds like “roomba” and so on.

 This in itself will be a strong aide in remembering the word for later.
 Not because the word has anything to do with vacuum cleaners, but because you’ve stuck a strange and memorable tag to the word.